BMW K1600: 2022 model year redesign

 The K1600 was redesigned for the 2022 model year to include an all-digital instrument cluster with 10.25 in color display.
 Navigation is integrated with the same display.

 Reception

 In July 2011, US magazine Cycle World named the K1600GT as its best sport touring motorcycle, and the K1600GTL as the best touring motorcycle for 2011.

 Motorcyclist named the K1600GT as Best Touring Bike in its 2011 Motorcycle of the Year awards.

 UK weekly newspaper Motor Cycle News named the K1600GT as Best Tourer at its MCN Awards 2011.

 Motorcyclist road tested the K1600GTL against the Honda Gold Wing and preferred the Honda.
 They did note that the additions on the K1600GTL over the K1600GT worked against it, and concluded that the latter was the better bike.

+Records

+Carl Reese set a record US California-New York time on a K1600, in 2015.
+In 2017, the same rider set a 24-hour riding distance record of over 2100 miles on a K1600, on a closed course in Texas.